-Two things helped WWE (then called the WWF) connect with the MTV generation in the '80's: the superstar appeal of Hulk Hogan, Rowdy Roddy Piper and Andre the Giant, and a growing catalog of instantly recognizable theme songs for its wrestlers.
+Two things helped WWE (then called the WWF) connect with the MTV generation in the '80's: the superstar appeal of Hulk Hogan, Rowdy Roddy Piper and Andre the Giant, and a growing catalog of instantly recognizable entrance themes for its wrestlers.

 The period in WWE history known as the Rock 'N' Wrestling Connection brought us not just WrestleMania but also The Wrestling Album, a full-length collection of songs sung by wrestlers.
 It was released in Nov.
 1985 by Epic/CBS.

-Decades later, the album's quite the novelty, as it pairs the vocal stylings of future Minnesota governor Jesse Ventura and teenage rock 'n' roller turned announcer Gene Okerlund, just to name two, with a legitimate team of co-producers: Cyndi Lauper, her business partner David Wolff, composer and Meat Loaf collaborator Jim Steinman and the rock star behind Hogan's "Real American" theme, Rick Derringer.
+Decades later, the album's quite the novelty.
+It pairs the vocal stylings of future Minnesota governor Jesse Ventura and teenage rock 'n' roller turned announcer Gene Okerlund, just to name two, with a legitimate team of co-producers: Cyndi Lauper, her business partner David Wolff, composer and Meat Loaf collaborator Jim Steinman and the rock star behind Hogan's "Real American" theme, Rick Derringer.

 Even with that crew, plus wrestling personality Jimmy Hart's rock 'n' roll past with Memphis band The Gentrys, the best song from WWE owner Vince McMahon's musical interlude involved a couple of unlikely names: singer-songwriter Marshall Chapman and Kentucky-born country music fan turned pro wrestler James Morris, better known as Hillbilly Jim.